reactioncommerce/reaction-docs/public-docs/installation-docker-development.md

 ## Alias Docker Compose Commands

 Because they can be a lot to type and you'll type them often, we recommend at least two command aliases.
-In Mac OSX for example, add these two lines to `~/.bash_profile`:
+In Mac OSX for example, add these two lines to `~/.bashrc` (if using bash shell) or `~/.zshrc` (if using zsh shell):

 ```bash
 alias dc="docker-compose"